axibase/atsd/api/network/series.md

 * The exponent consists of the character 'e' ('\u0065') or 'E' ('\u0045') followed by an optional sign, '+' ('\u002B') or '-' ('\u002D'), followed by one or more decimal digits.
 The value of the exponent must lie between -2147483647 and 2147483647, and is inclusive.
 * The fraction consists of a decimal point followed by zero or more decimal digits.
 The string must contain at least one digit in either the integer or the fraction.
 * The number formed by the sign, the integer, and the fraction is referred to as the [**significand**](https://en.wikipedia.org/wiki/Significand).
 * The **significand** value, stripped of trailing zeros, should be within the Long.MAX_VALUE `9223372036854775807` and the Long.MIN_VALUE  `-9223372036854775808` (19 digits).
-Otherwise the database will throw an `IllegalArgumentException: BigDecimal significand overflows the long type` for decimal metrics or round the value for non-decimal metrics.
-For example, significand for `1.1212121212121212121212121212121212121212121` contains 44 digits and will be rounded to `1.121212121212121212` if inserted for a non-decimal metric.
+Otherwise the database throws an `IllegalArgumentException: BigDecimal significand overflows the long type` for decimal metrics or round the value for non-decimal metrics.
+For example, significand for `1.1212121212121212121212121212121212121212121` contains 44 digits and is rounded to `1.121212121212121212` if inserted for a non-decimal metric.

 ## Series Tags, Text Value, Messages